AndreasChristensen89/salary_struggle/README.md

 # CRUD
 ## Create
-Users and admin can create objects in the Booking model via the booking form + booking view code on the booking page.
-Admin can additionally create objects via the admin panel.
+Users and admin create an object in the Profile model when registering.
+Through purchases objects are created in the Order model.
+Each profile user can create a character, which creates an object and connects it to the User instance.
+Through purchases both non-users and user can create instances in the Order model.
+Admin can create Items, Interviewers, and Products.
+By finishing the game, if top 10 is reached, users create an instance of the Leaderboard Model

 ## Reading
-Users can find their past (previous bookings page) and future booking (upcoming bookings page) object on their site and see the booking details (booking details page).
-Admin can see all bookings in admin panel, or filtered bookings on the pending bookings page, accepted bookings page, and the updated bookings page.
+Users can see lists of the all the products, items, and interviewers from in Product model, the Item model, and the Interviewer model.
+Users can also see the details of their profile on their profile page, as well as the stats of their created character.

 ## Updating
-Users can update their future bookings on the upcoming bookings page using the UpdateView class.
-It is limited in that they can only alter the comment.
-However, admin is able to alter every aspect of the booking objects, done in the admin panel, pending bookings, updated bookings, and accepted bookings, and can alter bookings from any time.
+Users can play the game and update their character stats.
+Users can also update their User information.
+Admin can update the objects from the Product, Item, Interviewer, and Profile models.

 ## Deletion
-Users can delete their future bookings on the upcoming bookings page.
-Admin can delete bookings via the pending bookings, updated bookings, accepted bookings, and can delete all bookings from any time.
+Users can reset their character, which deletes the old character and creates a new.
+Admin can delete products, items, and interviewers.

 # Email
-During development the following was used in settings.py: EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'

-Post-production a Gmail was implemented with the following settings:
+Gmail was implemented with the following settings:

+if 'DEVELOPMENT' in os.environ:
+    EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'
+    DEFAULT_FROM_EMAIL = 'salarystruggle@example.com'
+else:
     EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend'
+    EMAIL_USE_TLS = True
+    EMAIL_PORT = 587
     EMAIL_HOST = 'smtp.gmail.com'
-EMAIL_HOST_USER = 'dresdiner.notice@gmail.com'
+    EMAIL_HOST_USER = os.environ.get('EMAIL_HOST_USER')
-EMAIL_HOST_PASSWORD = os.environ.get('APP_KEY')
+    EMAIL_HOST_PASSWORD = os.environ.get('EMAIL_HOST_PASS')
-EMAIL_PORT = 587
-EMAIL_USE_TLS = True
-DEFAULT_FROM_EMAIL = 'dresdiner.notice@gmail.com'
+    DEFAULT_FROM_EMAIL = os.environ.get('EMAIL_HOST_USER')

+Environmental variables are stored in Heroku.

 This sends live emails from a gmail I created for this project Password in stored in env.py variable is also added to Heroku config variables